SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

 # Macros

-Transform code at compile time to generate repetitive code.
+Use macros to generate code at compile time.

 Macros transform your source code when you compile it, letting you avoid writing repetitive code by hand.
 During compilation,
-Swift expands macros before building your code as usual.
+Swift expands any macros in your code before building your code as usual.

 ![A diagram showing an overview of macro expansion.
 On the left, a stylized representation of Swift code.
 On the right, the same code with several lines added by the macro.](macro-expansion)